Host Family Program Manager

 Are you organized, detail oriented, sales driven and operationally minded with a constant drive to improve?

 If so, this role could be the one for you.

 The full-time Host Family Program Manager will be responsible for managing all aspects of the host family program, from recruiting new host families and conducting home visits to being the point of contact for host families before, during and after the program, to leading host family events such as host family orientations and host family end-of-season gatherings.
-We are currently seeking a highly motivated, independent and eager Host Family Program Manager with a go get ‘em attitude to help grow our summer homestay program based in the San Diego area. *Candidates must live locally in San Diego or in a surrounding town that is a commuting distance from San Diego.*
+We are currently seeking a highly motivated, independent and eager Host Family Program Manager with a go get ‘em attitude to help grow our summer homestay program based in the Northern NJ area with a Course Center in Union, NJ.

 - Manage all aspects of the host family program, from recruitment and home visits to planning bus routes and communicating with families on a day-to-day basis.